Back to National Guide

 What Affects the Cost

 • Shower size.
 Larger showers cost more to strip and retile.
+A compact ensuite shower is quicker than a full walk-in.

 • Previous repairs.
 If regrouting or injection sealing has already failed to fix the leak, the membrane is the problem.
+The next step is a full strip-out.

 • Tile availability.
 If the existing tiles are discontinued and cannot be matched, a partial repair becomes a full retile.

-A silicone and grout reseal on a standard shower hob in a modern North Lakes home sits toward $250.
+A silicone and grout reseal on a standard shower hob in a modern North Lakes or Springfield home sits toward $250.
 A full strip-out in an older Red Hill Queenslander with timber floors, mould remediation, membrane replacement, and retiling pushes toward $3,600.

 Brisbane-Specific Considerations